-900124ACC/SCI: Calculus for Economics
+900124ACC: Calculus for Economics

 Discipline ACC

 Theme n/a

 Track Maths

 Prerequisites None

 This course is intended for potential Social Science majors who are planning to study economics courses such as Fundamentals of Micro- and Macro Economics (200-level) and the advanced economics courses (300-level).
 This course provides an introduction to the Calculus of real-valued functions.
 It introduces some of the essential analytical tools of the Sciences, such as differentiation and integration, series expansions, differential equations, optimization and matrices.
 We will carefully define important mathematical concepts such as continuity and convergence and make it clear how Calculus is applied in Economics.
 Topics to be covered are: 1.
 Limits and continuity 2.
 Differentiation 3.
 Optimization 4.
 Linear approximation 5.
 Taylor's formula 6.
 Integration: the fundamental theorem of Calculus 7.
 Sums, areas, volumes and lengths 8.
 Techniques for integration 9.
 First and second order differential equations 10.
 Sequences and series 11.
 Functions of more variables: partial differentiation 12.
 The method of Lagrange multipliers 13.
 Multidimensional spaces, vectors, matrices 14.
 Double integration At the end of the course students will be familiar and comfortable with the basic concepts of Calculus described above.
 Moreover, they will be aware of the importance and applicability of Calculus in the Sciences.
+This course is offered in semester 1 and in semester 2.

 900125ACC: Calculus

 Discipline ACC

 Theme n/a

 Track Maths

 Prerequisites Mathematics at exit level Wiskunde B or D (or comparable).
-Remedial classes will be offered for students with deficiencies.
+Extra-help sessions will be offered for students with deficiencies.

-The emphasis in the course is on differential and integral calculus in one and several variables.
-Topics include: - Limits and continuity - Differentiation: definition, meaning and rules; extreme values - Inverse functions, exponential and logarithmic functions - Linear approximations and taylor polynomials - Integration, sums and areas, the fundamental theorem, methods for computing antiderivatives - Applications of integration to area, volume, lengths of curves - First order differential equations - Sequences, series and power series - Vectors and coordinate geometry in 3-space - Functions of two variables, partial derivatives - Multiple integration and iterated integration Students will also practice exercises in-class to improve their skills.
+The emphasis in the course is on differential and integral calculus in one variable.
+Topics include: - Limits of functions and continuity, - Differentiation: its definition, meaning and rules, - Inverse functions, exponential and logarithmic functions, and inverse trigonometric functions, and their derivatives, - Linear approximations and Taylor approximations, - Optimization, - Graphing functions, - Integration, sums and areas, - The fundamental theorem of calculus, - Methods for computing antiderivatives, - Integration techniques, - Applications of integration to area and volumes of revolution, - First and second order differential equations, - Sequences, infinite series and power series.
+Students will also practice exercises in-class to improve their skills.
+This course is offered in semester 1 and in semester 2.